Travel by train in Switzerland

 - Private railway companies that offer a discount

-Reservations for Swiss trains
+Reservations for trains in Switzerland

 Reservations for SBB regional trains are not required.
 For InterCity and ICN trains reservations are not compulsory but we recommend you make a seat reservation during the busy summer period (May-September) and on public holidays.
 Reservations are required for night trains and international high-speed trains.
 Prices for night trains depend on the type of sleeping accommodation you choose.